-The tables above do not include payments and benefits to the extent we generally provide them on a non-discriminatory basis to salaried employees upon termination of employment, including: (i) life insurance upon death in the amount of two times the employee's annual salary but not exceeding a total of \$750,000; and (ii) disability benefits.
+The tables above do not include payments and benefits to the extent we generally provide them on a nondiscriminatory basis to salaried employees upon termination of employment, including: (i) life insurance upon death in the amount of two times the employee's annual salary but not exceeding a total of \$750,000; and (ii) disability benefits.
 As a result of provisions in each of our named executive officers' employment agreements, in the event that any payment or benefit to be paid or provided to such an executive set forth above would have been subject to the excise tax under Section 4999 of the Code, the payments and benefits to such executive would have been reduced to the extent necessary to avoid the imposition of such excise tax, but only if such reduction would result in a greater after-tax benefit to the executive.
 The amounts set forth in the table above have not been adjusted to reflect any such reduction that might be applicable.
+In addition, the tables above do not give effect to changes to certain employment agreements of our named executive officers as described in "Compensation Discussion and Analysis-Employment Agreements" as those agreements were not in place as of December 31, 2021.